keertigurung/rfm-customer-retention-strategy/README.md

 ## Limitations

 - 90-day churn threshold is a business assumption, not data-driven
-- Single 12-month period; Oct–Nov spike may misclassify seasonal buyers as churned
+- Data covers only 12-month period; Oct–Nov spike may misclassify seasonal buyers as churned
 - No external factors (marketing spend, economic conditions) considered
 - Segment boundaries are rule-based; adjacent quintiles may produce similar profiles